vijayn7/AP-Computer-Science-CodeHS/README.md

 This repository contains answers to all the exercises and practice problems in the CodeHS AP Computer Science course (JAVA).
 I highly recommend that you attempt to solve the exercises first before taking a look at these.

+Additonally I want to mention that I created and used the "settersAndGetters.java" file to easily create setter and getter fucntions since it was needed in the course so much.
+Feel free to use this as you wish.

 ## Unit List:
 - [X] Unit 1: Primitive Types
 - [X] Unit 2: Using Objects